Description of the HTTP API

 }

-The object contains an array of SetOptionResultItem objects that describe the results of making changes to every parameter specified in your command.
+The object contains an array of SetOptionResultItem objects containing changed values of every parameter passed to the command.

 {